aenain/encrypted_attributes/README.md

 ### Secret

-If you are using Rails, create an initializer and use already provided secret:
+If you are using Rails, secret by default will be set to `Rails.application.secrets.secret_key_base`.
+If you want to use a different secret, create an initializer:

     # config/initializers/encrypted_attributes.rb
-    EncryptedAttributes::Encryptor.secret = Rails.application.secrets.secret_key_base
+    EncryptedAttributes::Encryptor.secret = "<super-secure-key>"

-If not, set it before any encryption is done, otherwise an error will occur.
+If you do not use Rails, set the secret before any encryption is done, otherwise an error will be thrown.

 * ActiveRecord